ScilifelabDataCentre/DbShare/README.md

 - Clone a database.
 - Delete a database.
 - Download the Sqlite3 file containing one database and its DbPortal metadata.
-- Upload a Sqlite3 database file (plain or containing DbPortal metadata).
+- Upload a Sqlite3 database file (plain, or containing DbPortal metadata).

 ## Tables